 “Don’t give me no rules.
 All I got are rules.”

 JR Cash (Joaquin Phoenix) becomes a singer when his brooding blues music strikes a chord with the American public.
-As he rises to fame, JR now Johnny, meets June Carter (Reese Witherspoon) and quickly falls in love with her.
+As he rises to fame, JR now Johnny, meets June Carter (Reese Witherspoon) and quickly falls in love.
 Between trying to raise a family, managing his career, and being managed by various illicit substances, Johnny struggles to keep everything in check.

 Please don’t sue me.

 ACEs denotes Adverse Childhood Experiences; this is a tool used in the mental health community to assess an adult’s risk for mental health problems, rooted in childhood trauma.
 Johnny Cash had a horrific childhood.
-His brother died in a freak, violent accident and his father was an alcoholic who was verbally abusive, if not physically abusive.
+His brother died in a violent accident and his father was an abusive alcoholic.
 It is well documented that Johnny Cash struggled with substance use, but the ACEs assessment theorizes that behaviors like substance use stem from difficult childhoods.
 It is fair to say that most people that struggle with substance use are not exactly having the times of their lives while they work through it.

-Outside World – Of course, the home environment is only one facet of a kid’s life.
+Of course, the home environment is only one facet of a kid’s life.
 The ACEs assessment does not assess for abuse by a teacher or mentor, abuse in a child’s group of friends, or other psychological trauma that may impact that child’s development.
-Noteworthy here is Johnny Cash becoming famous, with regard to his ACEs score.
+Noteworthy here is Johnny Cash becoming famous.
 Though some would argue that being famous is a coveted, respected position, those that know fame well would argue that it can be exhausting.
 Being under the spotlight might have its benefits, but one drawback disguised as a benefit is easy access to drugs and alcohol.
 Walk the Line suggests that Johnny Cash’s substance abuse problems escalated once he hit the big time.

 Johnny Cash may have had a deck stacked with a lot of ACEs, but he seems to have found a wild card in June Carter.
 Walk the Line is a strong reminder that adversity does not have to be a life sentence.